March 18, 2026

 Pillar 2: Authority (10 Ideas)

 Authority posts establish your point of view, your positions on industry topics, and your unique perspective.
 These posts attract followers who think like your ideal clients and filter out those who do not.
 They are often the posts that get the strongest comments — both agreement and disagreement, both of which are valuable.
+Authority content is what transforms you from "another AI agency" into a recognized voice with a distinctive perspective.
+For more on building authority systematically, see our LinkedIn thought leadership guide.

 Idea 11: "Unpopular opinion: most AI automation agencies are selling solutions to the wrong problem."
 Make the argument for why workflow discovery and ROI analysis should precede tool selection, and what goes wrong when it does not.